jonnymandude/jonnymandude.github.io/_posts/2023-05-07-travel-agent-gpt.md

 This effectively hits the nail on the head.
 More general recommendations are going to be exactly correct and avoid all of the pitfalls of incorrect AI knowledge.

+As a general rule of thumb, it's best to leverage many automated tools as something that gets you 80% there.
+Some rough edges will (hopefully) need to be cleaned up for the foreseeable future.
+Otherwise, I'm out of a job